kuielab/mdx-net/README_SUBMISSION.md

     - see [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/configs/callbacks/default.yaml#L18)
     - and [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/src/callbacks/onnx_callback.py#L11)

-- After training the 4 models, copy the best ```.onnx``` files to 'onnx' directory in the [submission repository](https://github.com/kuielab/mdx-net-submission/tree/leaderboard_A/model)
+- After training the 4 models, rename the best ```.onnx``` files to '{source_name}.onnx' for each source ('vocals.onnx', 'bass.onnx', etc.), then copy them to the 'onnx' directory in the [submission repository](https://github.com/kuielab/mdx-net-submission/tree/leaderboard_A/model)

 #### The epoch of each checkpoint we used
 - Leaderboard A